45 Days Detention: Falana in court, seeks date for hearing in Sowore’s application

 He, however, asked if the judge could hear the motion the next day (Friday).

-Justice Taiwo, who appealed to Falana to exercise patience to decide on the case he was said:, suggested they meet in his chamber to discuss on fixing the date for the hearing.
+Justice Taiwo, who appealed to Falana to exercise patience to decide on the case he was handling suggested they meet in his chamber to discuss on fixing the date for the hearing.

 And as soon as the judge was done with the case, he rose and Falana joined him in the office.